mhxbe/react-starter/README.md

 ## SonarQube

-SonarCloud is used for SonarQube analysis.
+SonarCloud is used for SonarQube analysis. @todo: complete this!

 ## Configurations